 The ‘rubbish idea’ will be carried out in partnership with Re.Group and is expected to generate 27 Megawatts of power at the EnergyAustralia Mount Piper power station at Lithgow in New South Wales.

 Mount Piper biomass energy project would need $160 million investment

 The biomass energy project is still subject to exhaustive feasibility studies and a final decision is expected to be taken in 2019, with the possibility of energy being generated by 2021.

 Current studies have found Mt Piper will need an investment of approximately $160 million, for the construction of a new loading dock and boiler, to handle the forecast 200,000 tonnes of non-recyclable rubbish a year.

 EnergyAustralia said the biomass project “could generate reliable baseload electricity supply for an additional 40,000 homes in New South Wales without having to burn more coal.

-Biomass energy project could power equivalent of 40,000 New South Wales homes
+This project could power an equivalent of 40,000 New South Wales homes